Canadian Neck Tattoo

 Despite being exposed to tattoos during encounters with Native Americans, early North American settlers didn't adopt the tradition until they had greater exposure to the art form's prevalence in other parts of the world.
 Sailors had more of an impact on the spread of tattoo art throughout western civilization than the natives of North America.
 After traveling to Polynesia and seeing the heavily tattooed natives there, many European and North American sailors came back with tattoos of their own and shared the tradition with other military men.
 Outside of primitive cultures, tattoos remained most popular among sailors and soldiers until the mid-1800s, but they exposed many people to the tradition along the way.

-This August 2013 excerpt from the National Post e-article, From counter-culture to mainstream: Why the red-hot tattoo boom is bound to end, illustrates just how popular tattoos are in Canada now:
+This August 2013 excerpt from the National Post e-article, From counter-culture to mainstream: Why the red-hot tattoo boom is bound to endOpens a new window, illustrates just how popular tattoos are in Canada now:

 "Last month…Toronto launched a red-yellow-green scoring system for tattoo parlours, similar to one for restaurants, and a York University sociologist this week revealed an archive for tattoos that memorialize loved ones.
 A special tattoo edition of Toronto's alt-weekly NOW magazine described such academic interest as a sign of the 'new seriousness with which the art is regarded,' and the spread of tattoo parlours as an indicator of urban gentrification, like espresso bars."2